open-education-hub/web-security/05-injection-part-2/README.md

 * track user movements - keylogging, taking screenshots of the page
 * perform actions on behalf of the user - sending payments to attacker's account
 * alter the looks of the HTML page (virtual defacement) - fake the balance of the account while the attacker steals the money
-* mining - placing a cryptocurency miner in the page while the user reads a long article
+* mining - placing a cryptocurrency miner in the page while the user reads a long article
 * if that's not enough, you may find more ideas [here](http://www.xss-payloads.com/payloads.html).

 ## Types